lholmquist/old_presentations/devnexus/notes.markdown

 the overall goal of the project is to make developers lives easier when interacting with the challenges that we listed.

 As developers, we want to create cool stuff, but not have to worry about all the little things.

+i know when ever i tried to create a new project/app, i was always running into the tools i was using and the frameworks.

-Thats where aerogear comes in.
-Let us do the heavy lifting.
+Thats where aerogear is trying to help.
+Let us do the heavy lifting.  let us take care of the boilerplate that comes with creating a REST call for instance.
 Basically Aerogear is an abstraction layer framework

 ## slide 17 - Current Server Offerings

+Even though the client side is what is what the user see's and is on the device, lets first talk about the server side.
+Since we need to get our data from somewhere or connect to a REST service

 read list